esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-principles/README.md

 * Test Execution Plans should use the shared language of the business and be understandable by technical and non-technical partners.

-**vi) Test Execution Reports**
+**vi) Test Execution Reports as Documentation for Supported Behaviour**

-To support continuous learning and transparency around software state:
+To support visibility of supported behaviour, continuous learning and transparency around software state:
 * PoCs should have CI pipelines which runs tests and produce test execution reports
 * CI environments should allow software owners to inspect past runs and degradations of the build*which may affect any learnings from the hypothesis. in line with B3.